mmoneer71/enersense-challenge/README.md

 ## Overview

+## TODO: add arch diagram, any extremely relevant documents in the overview so we don't dive into a sea of confluence pages
+# nobody really likes that!
 Simple publisher/subscriber application in Python.

 This application simulates the whole lifecycle of reading data from an EV charging station via MQTT, stores the received data in a database and serves it via a REST API.
 It is formed of three main components: